Enter a ZIP code to get product recommendations and information tailored to your area.

 We know it’s exciting to get out there and sow grass seed, but there are a few important things to do first:

-One of the most effective ways to get your grass to grow fast is to fertilize right after you plant.
+You might be wondering how to grow grass fast.
+One of the most effective ways to get your grass to grow quickly is to fertilize right after you plant.
 For use on all grass types, reach for Scotts® Turf Builder® Starter® Food for New Grass, which helps grass grow up to 70 percent thicker and 35 percent more quickly (vs. unfed).
 If you live in the North, consider opting for Scotts® Turf Builder® Triple Action Built for Seeding instead, as it will encourage new grass to grow strong and thick while also preventing many common weeds, like dandelion and crabgrass, for up to 6 months.

 To apply both seed and feed easily and efficiently, you’ll want to use a spreader.
 If you’ve got a small lawn, use the Scotts® Whirl™ Hand-Powered Spreader, which covers up to 1,500 square feet smoothly and evenly.
 Have a larger space?
-Check out Which Spreader Is Best for Your Yard?
+The Scotts® Turf Builder® EdgeGuard® DLX Broadcast Spreader will be your go-to, holding up to 15,000 sq. ft. of product.

 As with any product, be sure to read the package directions carefully.
-This is no time to guess or eyeball, and more definitely does not mean better!
-Package directions will tell you how much product to use, how to spread it, and when to spread it so that you can grow grass fast and get the best results.
+This is no time to guess or eyeball.
+Package directions will tell you how much product to use for proper grass seed coverage, how to spread it, and when to spread it so that you can grow grass fast and get the best results.

 It's critically important to keep your seeded area watered, but you want to do it incrementally as the grass develops.
+Wondering how often to water new grass seed?
 Use a “mist – lightly water – deeply water” process like this:

 As you’re watering and the grass is growing, you’ll want to keep foot traffic and pet action to an absolute minimum (avoid rousing games of fetch and tag, for example).
 Plan to keep people and pets off the grass for at least a month, during which time your other yard spaces or nearby parks will become your best friends.